 Making Time for Content Strategy

 Taking time to slow down and really think about content can seem impossible.
-But it’s a crucial step for the health of your business (and self).
+But it’s a crucial step for the health of your business (and yourself).

 Sustainable content success depends greatly on how much time people in the organization who care about content generally are allowed to care about content professionally.
 That is, as part of their normal jobs.

 Unfortunately, that allowance is often quite low (if it exists at all).
 Most places still don’t properly value writing and content as critical aspects of customer experience, even in companies with supposedly mature design practices.
 (What is all that design without content, anyway?)
 Overworked, undervalued content practitioners like you are being asked to “wordsmith” interface text and “punch up” last-minute content requests amidst all of your other duties.
 It ain’t easy.
 So good job.

 But now I need to say something you already know: While late nights and content crunch time may be unavoidable now and then, they shouldn’t be—can’t be—the norm for you or the people you work with.